What happens to Rewards Points after death?

 At least some value would be retained for heirs.

-What we did to reduce the chance of losing rewards points after death
+What I did to reduce the chance of losing rewards points after death

 Being a member of many loyalty programs allows me to better understand the programs and identify opportunities for readers.
 I am an active member of far fewer programs, so I focused on those only.